move-zig/generic-result-type/README.md

 ## Usage

-Create results using the `success` and `fail` functions, then narrow them with the provided type guards.
+Create results using the `success` and `failure` functions, then narrow them with the provided type guards.

 ### Example function